 Computer Troubleshooters is all about solving the tech problems individuals and businesses run into, related mostly to computers but also other devices.
 IT services offered include data backup and recovery, security services, remote support services, and managed services.
 The chain offers any business a free-of-charge network assessment and will produce a report outlining improvements that could be made for better functionality.

-Founded in 1997 and franchising since then, the number of locations has declined in recent years from 460 in 2011 to the current total of 241 (down from the previously reported total of 253), of which none are company-owned and 79 are located outside the US.
+Founded and franchising since 1997, the number of locations has declined in recent years from 415 in 2012 to the current total of 217 (down the previously reported total of 241), of which one is company-owned and 81 are located outside the US.